robschn/frog-discord-bot/README.md

 # frog-discord-bot
-Discord Bot for managing roles in Frog Channel
+Discord Bot for managing roles in a Discord Server